-Specifically, the ceramic side with its super fine 2000 grit and the synthetic sapphire side which has a 1000 grit surface.
-The compact and lubricant-free application of this sharpening stone truly makes it a great companion in the outdoor wherein lubrication such as oil, and even water, it not readily available.
+The ceramic side has a super fine 2000 grit, and the synthetic sapphire side has a 1000 grit surface.
+The compact and lubricant-free application of this sharpening stone truly makes it a great companion in the outdoor wherein lubrication such as oil and even water, it not readily available.

 This is a handy pocket sharpening stone for when you need to do a quick hone of your blade.
 While it may not be enough to sharpen severely dulled blades, for everyday maintenance in both indoor and outdoor situations, this is as reliable as whetstone as any.

 Another excellent advantage of having Damascus knives is that it requires no unique technique or advanced skill when honing or sharpening.
 The best way to maintain the performance of your Damascus knife is with the use of a whetstone.
 There are several types of whetstone that you can use, and knowing the usage of each type will help you improve the overall maintenance of your Damascus knife.
 Well, then, let men introduce you to the sharpening stones that you will encounter and which situation each is suited for when it comes to honing your blade.